mrfdev/1MB/Resources/mcMMO/Repair.md

 ## Repair Skills AdeptDiamond

 ```
-&4You're not skilled enough to repair Diamond.
+You're not skilled enough to repair Diamond.
 ```

 ## Repair Skills AdeptGold

 ```
-&4You're not skilled enough to repair Gold.
+You're not skilled enough to repair Gold.
 ```

 ## Repair Skills AdeptIron

 ```
-&4You're not skilled enough to repair Iron.
+You're not skilled enough to repair Iron.
 ```

 ## Repair Skills AdeptStone

 ```
-&4You're not skilled enough to repair Stone.
+You're not skilled enough to repair Stone.
 ```

 ## Repair Skills Adept

 ```
-&cYou must be level &e{0}&c to repair &e{1}
+You must be level x to repair x
 ```

 ## Repair Skills FeltEasy

 ```
-&7That felt easy.
+That felt easy.
 ```

 ## Repair Skills FullDurability

 ```
-&7That is at full durability.
+That is at full durability.
 ```

 ## Repair Skills StackedItems

 ```
-&4You can't repair stacked items.
+You can't repair stacked items.
 ```

 ## Repair Pretty Name